skienzmatishun/rippreport/content/p/chainsaw/index.md

 ---
-title: "CHAINSAW"
+title: CHAINSAW
 date: 2018-05-07
-thumbnail: "img/chainsaw.png"
+thumbnail: img/chainsaw.png
 categories:
 - monday-madness
 tags:
 - catalyst
 - chris-elliott
 - tucker-dorsey
 - zundel-road
 authors:
 - ripp-report
+alttags: "Chainsaw graphic symbolizing forceful action; article advocates for using votes instead to influence political decisions"
 ---
 It does not take a chain saw, it only takes a vote.

 Sometimes you have to send a strong public message to politicians, elected officials and appointed boards to get their attention.
 When people do unite and reach a level of frustration that brings them together, then you see results.
 Petitions are a very good way to send a strong message.